 We collate feature requests, and add them to a list in Trello, and then assign importance, based on factors such as repeat requests, size of customer, impact on customers, impact on possible benefits to use in sales, and our overall product direction and philosophy.

 These then get moved to lists as we progress these tasks towards becoming part of a future product release.
-We average a release each week, with some weeks having 3-4 releases, and other releases are larger, and take multiple weeks to progress through testing and QA before being available on our live environment.
+We average a release each week, with some weeks having 3-4 releases, and other releases are larger, and take multiple weeks to progress through testing and QA services before being available on our live environment.

 What are we sharing?